A traditional Luo homestead. Photo: Bomas of Kenya

-He was very kind to the woman who was nicknamed Nyar Migondho (the daughter of Migondo) and later agreed to marry him.
-Nyamgondho continued to work very hard, and through the supernatural luck brought by his new wife and her goat, began to accumulate riches, including large herds of goats, sheep and cattle.
+He was very kind to the woman nicknamed Nyar Migondho (the daughter of Migondo) and later agreed to marry him.
+Nyamgondho continued to work very hard and, through the supernatural luck brought by his new wife and her goat, began accumulating riches, including large herds of goats, sheep and cattle.

 As his wealth increased over the years, he grew proud and married many wives and began frequenting drinking places.
 Nyar Migondo never objected but cautioned him against ever reminding her where he found her.

-One day, Nyamgondho came home late and very drunk.
+One day, Nyamgondho came home late and was very drunk.
 All the wives refused to open the door for him.
-In anger, he shouted to the first wife (mikayi) and told her that she had forgotten that he saved her from drowning and had locked him out too.
-The harsh words upset his wife but, nevertheless, opened the door for him and vowed to revenge.
+In anger, he shouted to the first wife (mikayi) and told her that she had forgotten that he had saved her from drowning and locked him out too.
+The harsh words upset his wife but opened the door for him and vowed to revenge.

-The following morning, she took her walking stick, smoking pipe and flute and told Nyamgondho that she was going back to where she came from, alongside all the wealth she had brought.
+The following morning, she took her walking stick, smoking pipe and flute and told Nyamgondho that she was returning to where she came from, alongside all the wealth she had brought.
 She blew her flute, and all the livestock followed her back into Lake Victoria.

 Seeing all he possessed disappearing into the lake, Nyamgondho stood puzzled and sad at the shore of the great Nam Lolwe (Luo name for Lake Victoria), rested his chin on his walking stick and mysteriously turned into a tree.

-To this day, one can still see the footprints of Nyamgondho’s family and the animals entering the lake and the tree into which he transformed.
-Some people believe that the water which flows above the footsteps has medicinal powers, and they travel from far and wide to collect it.
+To this day, one can still see the footprints of Nyamgondho’s family, the animals entering the lake, and the tree he transformed into.
+Some people believe that the water flowing above the footsteps has medicinal powers, and they travel far and wide to collect it.

 Join the Lughayangu Community!